-10. For those who skim over or neglect to read the details in Exodus, Leviticus, and Numbers, they will miss the foundational truths of who Christ is and what He did in redeeming us through His work on the Cross.
+10. Those who skim over or neglect to read the details in Exodus, Leviticus, and Numbers will miss the foundational truths of who Christ is and what He did in redeeming us through His work on the Cross.

 11. The New Testament is built upon the foundation of the Old Testament.
-If our understanding of the Old Testament is weak, so will be our understanding of the New Testament.
+Therefore, if our understanding of the Old Testament is weak, so will be our understanding of the New Testament.

 Biblical Sites of Israel